satyashry/Dynamic-Price-Intelligence/readme.md

 ## What I Learned

-- Scraping real websites with Selenium + BeautifulSoup
+- Scraping real websites with Selenium + BeautifulSoup.
-- Extracting structured features from messy text using regex
+- Extracting structured features from messy text using regex.
-- Building production ML pipelines with proper exception handling
+- Building production ML pipelines with proper exception handling.
-- Training and comparing multiple models automatically
+- Training and comparing multiple models automatically.
-- Deploying a live ML app end to end
+- Deploying a live ML app end to end.

 ---